f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     Commit complete.
     r5900-2(config-user-tenant1)#

 Now it will be possible to remotely ssh using a specific username and port pointed at the F5OS IP address to connect directly to the console port of the tenant.
 The username will be the name of the tenant, and the port will be the instance tcp port 700x (where x is the Instance ID of that tenant).
 Below is an example of the output from the **show tenants** command within the F5OS layer.
-The tenant **tenant1** has an instance ID’s of 1.
+The tenant **tenant1** has an instance IDs of 1.
 You can connect to this instance via the F5OS out-of-band management IP using tenant1 as the username and port 7001.

 .. code-block:: bash